ShinySaana/magic-tmux/README.md

 - ncurses
 - pcre2

 To build, run `./x.sh build`.
 You may be asked to install build dependencies.
+See `./x.sh help` for available presets and how to use them.

 Side-by-side home and configuration directories can be added to the final archive by creating and adding files to `base/home` and `base/config` repspectively.